Mercury13/unicodia/develop.md

 ## How to update emoji?
 * Simple emoji (no skintones)
-  * Ensure that it has no <clipPath>, edit if needed.
+  * Ensure that it has no &lt;clipPath&gt;, edit if needed.
     * Originals is directory for original SVGs, Remakes if for remade but unoptimized
   * It’s better to run SVG Cleaner on it
   * If emoji-related library data changed → copy opt.xml тo NotoEmoji